erlang-unicode/i18n/README.md

 ------------------------------------

-Because a list can be both a list of bytes (used in source files) and a list of code paints (used by default), I suggest use the next form of writing Unicode strings in your code:
+Because a list can be both a list of bytes (used in source files) and a list of code points (used by default), I suggest use the next form of writing Unicode strings in your code:

 ```erlang